farhan7reza7/farhan7reza7/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-farhan7reza7-blue)](https://www.linkedin.com/in/farhan7reza7/)

 ### Support:
-If you find my works interesting or useful, hoping you to consider supporting me through sponsorship.
+If you find my works interesting or useful, hoping you to consider supporting me through sponsorship and contributions.
 Your support goes a long way in fueling the community of open source, future projects and contributions.

 [![Sponsor](https://img.shields.io/badge/Sponsor-Me-green)](https://github.com/sponsors/farhan7reza7)